materna-se/declab/README.md

 ![Using a playground](./images/using-a-playground-1.png)

 Users can also save and load their playgrounds.
 To save a playground, simply enter a name (*required*) and a description (*optional*) under the Playground section, then click on the save icon (<svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" style="display: inline"><path d="M15,9H5V5H15M12,19A3,3 0 0,1 9,16A3,3 0 0,1 12,13A3,3 0 0,1 15,16A3,3 0 0,1 12,19M17,3H5C3.89,3 3,3.9 3,5V19A2,2 0 0,0 5,21H19A2,2 0 0,0 21,19V7L17,3Z" fill="currentColor"></path></svg>).
 To load a playground, select the desired option from the "Playground" dropdown menu.
 If you wish to clone a playground, simply load it, make your changes and click on the clone icon (<svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" style="display: inline"><path d="M11 17H4a2 2 0 0 1-2-2V3a2 2 0 0 1 2-2h12v2H4v12h7v-2l4 3-4 3v-2m8 4V7H8v6H6V7a2 2 0 0 1 2-2h11a2 2 0 0 1 2 2v14a2 2 0 0 1-2 2H8a2 2 0 0 1-2-2v-2h2v2h11z" fill="currentColor"></path></svg>).
 This will allow you to save the playground under a new, different name.
+The playgrounds can also be managed using the playground designer page under `Design 🡒 Playgrounds`.
+As such, these two pages go hand in hand.

 ## Challenger

 The challenger page (found under `Education 🡒 Challenger`) is a place for users to practice their FEEL (Friendly Enough Expression Language) skills in small programming challenges.
-These challenges can be created by other users within the same workspace using the challenge editor page.
+The challenges can also be managed using the challenge designer page under `Design 🡒 Challenges`.
 As such, these two pages go hand in hand.

 Every challenge has a name (*required*), a description (*optional*), a list of hints (*optional*), a list of test cases (*required*) and a solution (*required*).
 Users can test their own FEEL solutions against the list of test cases, view hints if they are given and compare their solutions to that provided by the challenge creator.
 This gives users the ability to create interactive FEEL programming classes.
 The knowledge gained from this can be applied in DMN development.